Well, I finally got a chance to check it out, and I gotta say… The LINQ High Roller is pretty cool.

 I enjoyed some of their awesome food a while back at a BeerFest in downtown Las Vegas and have wanted to check Brooklyn Bowl ever since.

 They give you a chance to earn it – you can take the stairs on the right or opt for the easy way (escalators).
 Either way, the sign big old-style sign points the way.

-When you get to the top of that long stairway you’re greeted by a HUGE room.
-I wasn’t sure what to expect but I really liked this place.
-With its brick walls and open warehouse decor, it reminded me of Portland a bit.
+When you get to the top of that long stairway, you’re greeted by a HUGE room.
+I wasn’t sure what to expect, but I really liked this place.
+Its brick walls and open warehouse decor reminded me of Portland a bit.